Recently I've upgraded Ubuntu to latest 17.10 Artful Aardvark. One of the evenings I've blindly executed

 Later I've found discussion about reinstall (almost) all packages at once without full reinstallation.
 Unfortunately, it didn't helped too.

-The last thing which helped is restart Gnome Desktop Manager with commands:
+The last thing which actually helped is restarting Gnome Desktop Manager with commands:

 apt purge gdm gdm3 apt install gdm3 ubuntu-desktop systemctl restart gdm